A direct controlled-phase gate between microwave photons

-Crucially, when $\Delta \,\mathord{\sim}\, g_1$, the oscillating terms of $H_d$ are no longer eliminated by the RWA, as they oscillate slowly enough to contribute at first order, resulting in real excitations of the coupler mode.
+Next, we optimize the drive detuning $\Delta$ by considering the trade-off between the residual coupler excitations and the gate speed.
+Intuitively, a smaller $\Delta$ allows for a stronger cross-Kerr and thus, faster entangling operation.
+However, when $\Delta \,\mathord{\sim}\, g_1$, the terms in $\hat H_d$ have a sizable contribution in the first order RWA, resulting in real excitations of the coupler mode.
 The upper bound of the coupler excitation, $P_e^{\text{max}}$, is given by

-We experimentally measure the average steady-state residual populations of the coupler after a $\sim$\,5$\,\mu$s drive at different detunings, as shown in green markers in Fig.\,\ref{fig:fig2_exchange}(b).
-Based on this, we choose an operating point with $\Delta\,\mathord{=}\,\mathord{-}6\,$MHz, that yields a large on-off ratio of $g_{ab}/K_{ab}\gtrsim 250$ while ensuring minimal coupler excitations below $P_e\,\mathord{<}\,1\%$.
+Experimentally, we calibrate $g_{ab}$ at different detunings $\Delta$ with a Ramsey sequence that compares the phase accumulated by Alice when Bob is either in $|0\rangle$ or $|1\rangle$.
+The experimentally extracted cross-Kerr strength is shown in Fig.\,\ref{fig:fig2_exchange}(b) at both positive and negative $\Delta$.
+We observe that, in agreement with Eq.\,\ref{Eq: gcz_SWT}, $|g_{ab}|/2\pi$ increases from $\sim$\,10\,kHz to $\sim$\,300\,kHz as $\Delta/2\pi$ is tuned from $-20\,$MHz to $-2\,$MHz.
+Interestingly, the asymmetry of the engineered cross-Kerr for $\Delta\,\mathord{>}\,0$ arises from the interplay between the drive detuning and the dispersive shift between the coupler and Bob~\cite{sm}.
+We measure the corresponding average residual populations of the coupler after a $\sim$\,5$\,\mu$s drive at different detunings, as shown by the green markers in Fig.\,\ref{fig:fig2_exchange}(b).
+Based on this, we choose an operating point of $\Delta/2\pi\,\mathord{=}\,\mathord{-}6\,$MHz, which yields $g_{ab}/2\pi\,\mathord{\approx}\,90\,$kHz.
+This configuration guarantees a large on-off ratio of $g_{ab}/K_{ab}\gtrsim 250$ while ensuring minimal coupler excitations below $P_e\,\mathord{<}\,1\%$.

-We showcase the performance of our engineered cross-Kerr as a direct controlled-phase (CPHASE) operation for bosonic states in the 0/n subspace, which forms a biased-erasure encoding with logical codewords of the form $\{|0\rangle, |n\rangle \}$ (with $n \ge 1$).
-Concretely, the time evolution under Eq.\,\ref{Eq: cross_kerr} for a duration $T$ yields a non-zero phase only to the state
+This engineered cross-Kerr coupling functions as a direct controlled-phase (CPHASE) operation for bosonic states in the 0/n subspace, which forms a biased-erasure encoding with logical codewords of the form $\{|0\rangle, |n\rangle \}$ (with $n \ge 1$).
+Concretely, the time evolution under Eq.\,\ref{Eq: engineered cross_kerr} for a duration $T$ yields a non-zero phase only to the state

 where $\phi \,\mathord{=}\,\mathord{-}g_{ab}n_an_bT$ is a continuous controlled-phase that can be tuned by changing the interaction time.
-More broadly, for any rotationally-symmetric bosonic code~\cite{grimsmo2020quantum}, this interaction can impart a controlled-$Z$ gate by tuning the interaction strength and time such that $g_{ab}T = \frac{\pi}{NM}$, where $N$ and $M$ are the rotational symmetries of each cavity encoding.
-This condition ensures that only the logical $|1\rangle_L|1\rangle_L$ component acquires a full $\pi$ phase, while all other logical basis states remain unchanged due to acquiring phases that are integer multiples of $2\pi$.
+More broadly, for any rotationally-symmetric bosonic code~\cite{grimsmo2020quantum}, this interaction can impart a controlled-$Z$ gate by tuning the interaction strength and time such that $g_{ab}T \,\mathord{=}\, \frac{\pi}{NM}$, where $N$ and $M$ are the rotational symmetries of each cavity encoding.
+This condition ensures that only the logical $|1\rangle_L|1\rangle_L$ component acquires a full $\pi$ phase, while all other logical basis states remain unchanged as they acquire phases that are integer multiples of $2\pi$.